 Osborn has performed all over the US and Europe, but 1991 saw the beginning of a long association with Japan, where her voice has been heard on Toyota commercials and film soundtracks, on a two hour HDTV Special on her life for Asahi Television, at the Winter Olympics, in a stage musical Tanuki Goten directed by Amon Miamoto, and New Year's Eve concerts with both Skitch Henderson and the New York Pops, and John Mauceri's Hollywood Bowl Orchestra.
 Her songs are also featured in several of Jin Tatsumura’s feature length Gaia Symphony films.

 Releasing 13 CDs on Japan's prestigious Pony Canyon label, Osborn's recordings express themes ranging from Japanese folk melodies with English lyrics, “Wabi”, “The Pearl” and “Nagomi Oto” to Disney movie theme classics on the “Disney” CD.
 "Still Life" and "Tideline," both feature Western classical melodies with English lyrics written by Susan and her husband poet David Densmore.
 Susan has recorded four CDs with Japanese pianist Kentaro Kihara, “Only One”, “Wonderful World”, Nagomi Oto”and "Kakehashi".
 Now an independant artist, Susan is working on a 4th CD of original songs tentatively called “Flying Home ”.

-The mosaic of artists who she has performed with and have inspired her life includes Brazilian percussionist Nana Vasconcelos, folk legend Odetta, singer/songwriter Lucinda Williams, Miles Davis keyboardist Robert Irving, Broadway star Betty Buckley, New York Pops maestro Skitch Henderson, the guitar/vocal duo Tuck & Patti, pianist/composer Paul Halley, Native American flutist Gary Stroutsos, double reed and ocarina, Nancy Rumbel, African master drummer Baba Olatunji, saxophonist Paul Winter, Brazilian maestro Oscar Castro -Neves, guitarists, Ralf Illenberger and Bill Lauf, pianists Kentaro Kihara, Wing Wong Tsan, and Phil Marcowitz .
+The mosaic of artists who she has performed with and have inspired her life includes Brazilian percussionist Nana Vasconcelos, drummer Steve Gadd, folk legend Odetta, singer/songwriter Lucinda Williams, Miles Davis keyboardist Robert Irving, Broadway star Betty Buckley, New York Pops maestro Skitch Henderson, the guitar/vocal duo Tuck & Patti, pianist/composer Paul Halley, Native American flutist Gary Stroutsos, double reed and ocarina, Nancy Rumbel, African master drummer Baba Olatunji, saxophonist Paul Winter, Brazilian maestro Oscar Castro -Neves, guitarists, Ralf Illenberger and Bill Lauf, pianists Paul Halley, Kentaro Kihara, Wing Wong Tsan, and Phil Marcowitz .